bilbo443/BILBBET/PRESEASON_TESTING.md

       match the sum of their round scores — a real, cheap way to catch a typo'd score — but nothing downstream reads it.
 A silent data-entry error could feed straight into the simulation once the season starts.
       **Owner: Claude.** Prerequisite: none, ready to build now.
+Still not done as of this update — flagged twice now, worth actually scheduling rather than letting it slide a third time.

 - [ ] **Decide: `leading_at.json` / `special_markets.json` corruption.**
       Same real bug as the Division 3A/3B schedule issue, but never fixed in these two files — live, user-facing junk (`"NEW PLAYER 1/2"`, `"TBD PROMOTED TEAM A/B"`) is currently sitting in production.
-This was deliberately deferred until you were comfortable committing to launch;
+This was deliberately deferred until you were comfortable committing to launch.
-      that point is now close. **Owner: you** (decide whether to relabel now with an odds-accuracy caveat, or hold for a proper regeneration) **+ Claude** (does the work once you decide).
-Prerequisite: your call on which approach.
+      Given how much *more* of the site is now real and live (team profiles, the rebuilt leaderboard, account management), this is worth revisiting soon rather than continuing to defer — the surface area where this junk could become visible to a real punter has grown materially tonight. **Owner: you** (decide whether to relabel now with an odds-accuracy caveat, or hold for a proper regeneration) **+ Claude** (does the work once you decide).

 - [ ] **Decide: `carry_balances.json` missing entries for the 4 teams in
       flux.** Real betting history, not something safe to default.
 Confirmed